Limits on the mass of compact objects in Ho\v{r}ava-Lifshitz gravity: Uniform density limit

 \subsection{Arbitrary equation-of-state}

-We now consider an arbitrary matter described by a random \ac{eos} and positive pressure. \ac{tov} equations in HL (\ref{eq:m}) and (\ref{eq:p}) is more or less complicated so that it is hard to see analytically if the \ac{udl} is the universal limit for arbitrary matters.
+We now consider an arbitrary matter described by a random \ac{eos} and positive pressure. the \ac{tov} equations in HL (\ref{eq:m}) and (\ref{eq:p}) are highly complex, making it difficult to analytically verify if the \ac{udl} is the universal limit for arbitrary matters.